Marlboro522/project-euler/README.md

 8. Kind of Sliding window more of brute force.
 9. Meh, Math.
 10. Tried Everything.
 I liked the implementation of the Sieve of Eratosthenes function more.
+11. Just some array things
+12. Need to optimize this somehow.